uxCCDS/uxCCDS.github.io/_data/prototypes/current/IA Navigation.md

 3) Long tap (at least 2 seconds) on the empty space in Day 1 view (or move cursor if using a browser Simulator) to get to the Day 2 flow.

-4) Note to Simulator users: elemement alignment might be off using the simuulator, as we modified the prototype to adapt to a better experience on iOS devices.
+4) Note to Simulator users: element alignment might be slightly off in the simuulator, as we modified the prototype to adapt to a better experience on iOS devices.

 # Key Findings